piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Founders — often referred to a Cofounders when part of a founding team — create Startups.
 So Founders are the folks with whom you will be working.
 They're the person or people who were motivated to solve a problem and start a company.
 Often, Founders come in teams, but there are solo Founders, as well.

+# tl;dr Founders are the individuals on whom you will be focusing your Accelerator efforts.

 Sometimes, Startups have already hired Staff.
 While this does not necessarily preclude them from participating in an Accelerator, we have found that the bulk of the Accelerator's effort is focused on assisting the Founders of the company, rather than the Staff.

 > NOTE: At times, an Accelerator must designate activities as "Founder only" — specifically excluding Staff, Mentors, Advisors, and Investors — to ensure that they create an environment of trust for Founders in the Accelerator environment.
 Managing this exclusivity can be critical to an open and collaborative cohort.